Mateus-Redivo/Mateus-Redivo/README.md

 - 🔭 I’m currently on the seventh period of information systems

-- 🌱 I’m currently learning C language, JavaScript, and SQL
+- 🌱 I’m currently learning C language, Java, and SQL

 - ❓ Ask me about anything